 - Changes to system-wide settings or files in the Windows or Program Files folders

-- Installing and uninstalling drivers & applications
+- Installing and uninstalling drivers and desktop apps

 - Viewing or changing another user’s folders and files

-- Adding or removing user accounts
+- Changing, adding, or removing other user accounts

-- Changing settings to the Windows Firewall
+- Changing settings to the Windows Defender Firewall

 - Changing UAC settings